Coronavirus & UA Education Abroad: FAQS

 - Academic Experience: Many programs and universities are implementing a hybrid online/in-person format for the upcoming semester, similar to UA.
 Be familiar and comfortable with both formats.
 There may be sudden changes to the academic format of your program and additional rules or restrictions within the classroom.

 - Social Experience: You also may have limited opportunities for in-person social interactions with others.

 - Program Excursions and Activities: If your program typically offers excursions or other extra-curricular activities, these may be more limited than in previous years.
 Excursions may be altered or canceled while you’re on-site to adjust to current health and government recommendations.

 - What precautions should I take to lessen the risks of contracting COVID-19 while abroad?
-The following advice about preventing the spread of COVID-19 is taken from the CDC’s guidance on How to Protect Yourself & Others web page.
+The first precaution that travelers can take to lessen the risk of COVID-19 is to get fully vaccinated for the virus.
+Beyond that, the following advice about preventing the spread of COVID-19 is taken from the CDC’s guidance on How to Protect Yourself & Others web page.
 Go to that page for further details on the precautions listed below.

 - Wash your hands often.

 - Cover your mouth and nose with a mask when around others.

 - Clean and disinfect frequently touched surfaces daily.